In this week’s episode of Inside the Writer's Soul podcast, I’ll share my 2020 writing and business plans for the year. You'll also learn:

 - How to avoid comparisonitis

 - How to avoid failing at projects and goals you start

-After you listen, join our community by commenting on the podcast below and let me know: What are you planning to do this year and how are you defining success for those projects?
+After you listen, join our podcast community on Facebook or comment below and let me know: What are you planning to do this year and how are you defining success for those projects?

 If you haven't had a chance to enroll in my FREE writing challenge yet, you can do so below.
 I share all the tips and techniques that help me write 3-4 books per year while writing mostly on weekends.

 Please note: Mehvish Khan owns the copyright in and to all content in and transcripts of the Inside the Writer's Soul podcast, with all rights reserved, as well as her right of publicity.
 This transcript may also contain errors.

 YOU MAY: You may share the below transcript (up to 500 words but not more) in media articles, on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to “M. Khan” and link back to this page.

 YOU MAY NOT: No one is authorized to copy any portion of the podcast content or use Mehvish Khan's name, image or likeness for any commercial purpose or use, or on a commercial website or social media site (e.g., Facebook, Twitter, Instagram, etc.) that offers or promotes your or another’s products or services.